myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

 ## District
 Serves as the central hub for information about the district, including news and events, academic programs, and administrative services.
 This site is an essential tool for students, parents, and educators to stay informed and engaged with the IPS community.
 Programs mentioned in the "Selective Recommendation Programs" section will be folded into the district site as well.
+### Selective Recommendation Programs
+Programs are designed to meet the needs of specific groups of students, such as those with special needs or those seeking accelerated learning opportunities.
+Students are selected for these programs based on their academic abilities and interests, and are provided with tailored educational experiences to support their individual growth and development.
+*   Graduation Academy
+*   Newcomer Program @ Northwest Middle School
+*   Positive Supports Academy
+*   ROOTS Program
+*   Sidener Academy for High Ability Students
+*   Simon Youth Academy
+*   Step Ahead Academy
 ## Standard Models
 All participating schools will utilize one design model.
 Each learning model will share a standardized information architecture and website infrastructure.
 ### Arts